MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 - [Avoid getting throttled or blocked in SharePoint Online](http://go.microsoft.com/fwlink/?LinkID=619858&amp;clcid=0x409)

 ## After migration
-After the migration is completed, check your SPO to ensure completed and the data transfer is transferred successfully.
+After the migration is completed, verify that your content has been successfully moved to SharePoint Online or OneDrive.

 ## FAQ & Troubleshooting

 *Question:* My migration is going so slow or I am being throttled.
-What can I do?</br>
+What can I do?
-*Answer:*      Check the throttled session to make sure you have configured your migration settings properly.
-Turn off any software that you do not use during migration, such as the Sync program.
-This will limit the database resource contention.</br>
+*Answer:* Check that you have configured your migration settings properly.
+Turn off any software that you do not need to use during migration.
+For example, disable any file sync program or antivirus program on the migrated content.
+This will help reduce throttle and improve performance.

-*Question:* How much can I migrate per day?</br>
+*Question:* How much can I migrate per day?
-*Answer:*   Plan to migrate a maximum of 2TB/day.
+*Answer:* Plan to migrate at a maximum of 2TB/day.

-*Question:*  I have a very big migration (> 100 TB) and I would like some help, who should I contact?</br>
+*Question:* I have a very big migration (> 100 TB) and I would like some help, who should I contact?
-*Answer:*   For larger than 100TB migration, please contact Microsoft
+*Answer:* For larger than a 100TB migration, please submit a support request with Microsoft.
+Please include your company name, the estimated migration size, and an estimate of when you would like to start and complete your migration.

 *Question:* I have tried everything, but nothing works.
-Now what do I do?</br>
+Now what do I do?
 *Answer:* Open a support ticket with [http://support.microsoft.com](http://support.microsoft.com).